WebMonitor.fyi logoWebMonitor.fyi

 Use thresholds for numeric criteria

-Numeric data (prices, stock levels, ratings, response times) benefits from threshold criteria over absolute equality.
-"Alert me when the response time exceeds 2 seconds for three consecutive checks" is more useful than "alert me when response time is exactly 2.0s" — the second never fires.
+Numeric data (prices, stock levels, ratings) benefits from threshold criteria over absolute equality.
+"Alert me when the price drops below $20" is more useful than "alert me when the price is exactly $19.99" — the second almost never fires.

 For content monitoring, name the topic